Affiliate Disclosure: This post contains Amazon affiliate links. We earn a small commission at no extra cost to you.

 Pros:

-- Low-profile design does not hinder experienced swimmers
+- Low-profile design doesn't hinder experienced swimmers

 - Neoprene construction for comfort and warmth